david-torres/go-webapp-vuejs-firebase-quickstart/README.md

-# Go Web Application: VueJS Firebase Boilerplate
+# Go Web Application: VueJS Firebase Quickstart

 The goal of this project is to provide a simple skeleton project for a web application using a Go backend utilizing [Firebase](https://firebase.google.com/docs/auth) for authentication.
 Routing and other web application niceities are provided by [Echo](https://echo.labstack.com) web framework.
 Firebase authentication middleware provides the abilty to secure routes.